 The general plan is shown in this sketch.
 It comprises the main bulk of the building (D) which is composed of research laboratories, the Western (W) and Eastern (E) corridors connecting with the central octagonal block (O), which is flanked on either side by light courts (L).

 The rectangular extension (A) on the Western side accommodates the teaching laboratories and theatres.
 The same Western corridor also connects the whole building to the Royal Prince Alfred Hospital.
 The building contains five floors in all, with each floor in the octagonal block housing different medical teaching activities.
-The Museum of Pathology was situated on the fourth level with the rooms (M) and (N), next to the Octagon, being the Curator's Office and Curator's laboratory workshop, respectively.
+The Collection was situated on the fourth level with the rooms (M) and (N), next to the Octagon, being the Curator's Office and Curator's laboratory workshop, respectively.

 The transfer of the museum to the new Rockefeller Building, now called the Blackburn Building (D06) or (New Medical School), took place under Professor Welsh and its Acting Curator, Mr MJ Morrissey (later Dr MJ Morrissey).
 At this point in time the name of the museum was changed from the "Museum of Normal and Morbid Anatomy" to the "Museum of Pathology".
 However, it was not until 1937 that there was a recorded formal change of the name which was registered in the University Calendar.
 All specimens exhibiting normal features were either given to the Museum of Anatomy or Museum of Obstetrics, which was established in 1928, and the specimens relating to Australian fauna were donated to the Australian Museum.